 A Daily Writing Practice

-Julia Cameron (author of the amazing program, The Artist’s Way) says writing three pages of handwritten notes (stream-of-consciousness style) every morning as soon as you wake up is the key to unlocking your inner creativity.
-Not only do they inspire my creativity, these ‘Morning Pages’ have now become the foundation of my professional writing practice.
+Julia Cameron (author of the amazing book The Artist’s Way) says writing three pages of handwritten notes (stream-of-consciousness style) every morning as soon as you wake up is the key to unlocking your inner creativity.
+For me, these ‘Morning Pages’ inspire my creativity and have now become the foundation of my professional writing practice.

 Establish discipline with Morning Pages